rsmngdlmx/maquiavelog/README.md

-# maquiavelog
+# MaquiaveLog
-An easy to use log for any Node JS project.
+An easy to use log for Node.js.